railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

 to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
 This shortens the procurement process.

 If you do not want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.

-.. todo:: Report that State is not shown on a Production Order

 To start the production of products, click :guilabel:`Start Production`.
-The raw materials are then consumed automatically from stock, which means that the draft ( ``Waiting`` ) movements become ``Done`` .
+The raw materials are then consumed automatically from stock, which means that the draft ( ``Waiting`` ) movements become ``Done``.

 Once the production is complete, click :guilabel:`Produce`.
-The finished products are then moved into stock.
+The finished products are now moved into stock.

 ..
 Copyright © Open Object Press.
 All rights reserved.